 Scott then spent two years in the wireless communication industry before joining the Davis Heart & Lung Research Institute of OSU, where he was a Senior Research Engineer involved in developing NMR and EPR magnetic resonance imaging systems.
 Specifically, he was responsible for the specification and design of novel systems for in-vivo imaging of cancerous tumors investigating free radical and oxygen content.
 These systems covered operational frequencies from just above DC to 10 GHz and used both electro- and superconducting magnets with fields ranging from a few hundred Gauss up to 8 T.

-Scott joined Lake Shore in 2004, serving first as a Project Manager working on a SBIR Phase II contract to develop control instrumentation for the NASA Goddard Space Flight Center Advanced Adiabatic Demagnetization Refrigerator (A-ADR).
-In 2008, he was promoted to Engineering Product Manager for Lake Shore’s line of cryogenic probe stations, and in 2011, he also added the responsibility as Project Manager for the development of a cost-effective THz-based characterization system for semiconductor materials research.
+Scott joined Lake Shore in 2004, serving first as a Project Manager working on an SBIR Phase II contract to develop control instrumentation for the NASA Goddard Space Flight Center Advanced Adiabatic Demagnetization Refrigerator (A-ADR).
+In 2008, he was promoted to Engineering Product Manager for Lake Shore’s line of cryogenic probe stations, and in 2011, he also was given the responsibility of Project Manager for the development of a cost-effective THz-based characterization system for semiconductor materials research.
 In 2013, Scott was then promoted to Marketing Product Manager for all material characterization systems and later that same year, was appointed VP of Product Development, responsible for overseeing the activities for Lake Shore’s entire innovative product development group.
+In 2020, Scott was named Chief Technical Officer with the added responsibility of driving the corporate technology roadmap across the Lake Shore organization, including organic growth, partnering, and M&A strategy.
+In this capacity, he also serves as the company's liaison to quantum computing technology organizations, including the Chicago Quantum Exchange (CQE) and the Quantum Economic Development Consortium (QED-C).